Younger Futhark Runes – Origins, Magic, and Meaning

 The third is another Swedish amulet that again invokes Thor to heal a wound, this time with the help of healing herbs.

-Although the runes here are being used with clear magical goals, it is not evident that they are being used as anything other than an alphabet with which to articulate and record an intention.
+The runes here might be seen as being used with clear magical goals.
+However, it is not evident that they are being used as anything other than an alphabet with which to articulate and record an intention.

 Bind runes

 Another category of magical usage includes bind runes.
-The name would suggest ‘binding’ spells, however, the true meaning is more mundane and is simply means cursive text, ancient Norse style.
+The name would suggest ‘binding’ spells.
+However, the true meaning is more mundane and it simply means cursive text, ancient Norse style.

 Any two or more runes joined together are a bind rune.
-Although they look mystical, scholars see no reason this was to achieve anything other than to look attractive and save space.
+However, scholars see no reason this was to achieve anything other than to look attractive and save space.

 The Bratsberg Brooch holds an inscription in Elder Futhark.
 Its meaning is not entirely clear but may mean ‘I, rune-master’.
 To say the intention was certainly magical or definitively prosaic would be a presumption either way.
 The two words are each inscribed as bind runes.